 The Moro reflex

 If one takes a newborn, and makes a slight movement as if to drop it, we see a stereotyped response in healthy humans and apes.
 First, there is an extension phase – a reaching out, followed closely by a grasping, retractile phase.
 In apes, this reflex stimulates an infant to cling to its mother, pulling its feet and knees up as well as grasping with its hands and arms.
 The strong retraction of the hands and feet involves muscles throughout the entire body, and is especially evident in the shoulder girdle, as the trapezius and pectoral muscles prepare to bear the body’s weight.
 This retraction pulls the head back and downwards, interfering with the smaller sub-occipital muscles that normally take the weight of the head and which are essential to balance and easy initiation of all movement.
+The Moro reflex does not normally persist beyond 4 or 5 months in newborns, but grasping reflexes, especially the startle reflex follow much the same pattern of extension/retraction.
 Briefly, when grasping reflexes are active, easy movement, especially running, is impaired.

 In a natural world, grasping reflexes will only occasionally and briefly be stimulated.
 In our modern world, they are constantly stimulated.
 Witness young children in school, hunched-over and grasping their pencils as though they were life rafts.
 Competition and fear of failure stimulate retraction.
 And if we learn while retracting, we will believe that we need to harden our muscles to control what we do, and the brain will adapt to add increased muscle tone to posture.
 We will hold this learned retraction constantly, adding on top of, and thus disturbing, normal postural tone.
 This retracted being is your big shoe runner.